Video Warrior Laserion

 Video Warrior Laserion (ビデオ戦士レザリオン, Bideo Senshi Rezarion) is a Japanese anime television series animated by Toei Animation.
 It aired on TBS from March 4, 1984, to February 3, 1985 with a total of 45 episodes.
 It is also referred to as Rezarion, Laserion and its literal translation Video Senshi Laserion.
 It was broadcast in Latin America as El Super Lasser.

 In South Korea, a pirated version was made based on the Japanese footage and aired under the title Video Ranger 007.

-Video Warrior Laserion is the first Anime serie who included Cyberpunk themes.

 Overview

 Story

 The anime is set in the future where the Earth is unified under a world government called the Earth Federation; and is centered on young middle school student Takashi Katori and his classmate/best friend/love interest, Olivia Lawrence.
 Takashi, who began as a mere online game fan, developed a small virtual world with his friend David from New York City, in which they played their robot combat game.
 They would play by sending data to each other using satellite technology.
 One day while they were playing, a scientific experiment using the same satellite was being conducted involving teleporting an American plane from New York to Japan.
 In a freak accident caused by an explosion during a rebellion by people of the moon who attacked Earth, the plane that was converted into digital information was sent to the virtual world while Takashi's robot information was rematerialized into a real robot.

 Takashi was arrested, but later the Earth Government discovered that Dr. Godheim, an evil, broken-hearted genius scientist from the Moon (now a sort of abandoned colony with restricted access) was behind the revolt.
 The government forces Takashi to pilot the virtual robot Laserion and protect the Earth alongside robot pilots Sarah and Charles and their G1 and G2 robots.

 Soon things change, due to the entry of an extraterrestrial named Erefan.
 He has been captured by the Earth forces and brought in to answer their questions about who he is, and what kind of mission he was carrying.
 But Erefan proves he is benevolent, somehow refusing to talk about his past.
 But Olivia with her kindness and intellect helps him to express his suppressed recollections, the way was her encouragement to him to draw on a notebook.